 How to add extensions to your browser

 Now, you should learn how to add them to your current web browser.
-Of course, these steps may vary depending on the browser, but there are some basic steps.
+Of course, these steps may vary by browser, but there are some basic steps.

 For this example, let’s say you want to add a Chrome extension.
 Here’s how easy it is to get up and running: